7 things that can harm your Sea Water RO Membrane

 Suspended matter like silt, mud and algae can cause considerable damage to RO membranes.
 They also decrease system performance and increase maintenance requirement.
 Heavy concentration of such suspended matter would mean that additional filtration packages like multimedia filtration or carbon filtration must be considered within the RO system.
-Multimedia and carbon filtration are low cost and low maintenance methods of water treatment.
+Multimedia and carbon filtration are low cost and low-maintenance methods of water treatment plant.
 Water is passed at high pressures through layers of sand, gravel, anthracite or carbon causing the suspended matter to be trapped behind.

-Reach out to the team at Advanced Watertek to know more about our filtration and pre-treatment packages.
+Reach out to the team at Advanced Watertek which manufactures water treatment plants in UAE to know more about our filtration and pre-treatment packages.

 7. Drying out:

 Membranes once wet must be kept moist, failing which the membrane could be damaged.
 To prevent drying out the membranes must be transported with care before being placed within the pressure vessel.
 The system must also be maintained at suitable temperatures to avoid water vaporization.